On this page:

 x : label?

 Defines the given label, which is used as a symbolic name for this location in the program.
 Each defined label in a program must be unique.
-Label names must follow the NASM restrictions on valid label names (see label? for details).
+Label names must follow the restrictions on valid label names (see label? for details).

 Examples